golang/vscode-go/docs/features.md

 The extension organizes imports automatically and can add missing imports if the package is present in your module cache already.
 However, you can also manually add a new import to your file through the [`Go: Add Import`](commands.md#go-add-import) command.
 Available packages are offered from module cache (or from your `GOPATH` in GOPATH mode).

 <div style="text-align: center;"><img src="images/addimport.gif" alt="Add byte import to Go file" style="width: 75%"> </div>

+#### Custom formatter

+In addition to the default `gofmt`-style formatter, the Go language server supports `gofumpt`-style formatting.
+You can enable `gofumpt` formatting by setting `"gopls.formatting.gofumpt"`.
+You can  also configure to use other custom formatter by using the `"go.formatTool"` setting.
+The custom formatter must operate on file contents from STDIN, and output the formatted result to STDOUT.

 ### [Rename symbol](https://code.visualstudio.com/docs/editor/refactoring#_rename-symbol)